 Global signature grant

 CEHD International Initiatives is focused on deepening relationships locally and globally.
 This means listening and responding to the needs of our global partners.
-We are committed to fostering meaningful relationships that intentionally work to decolonize international engagement, and foster sustainability and reciprocity.
+We are committed to fostering meaningful relationships that intentionally work to faster international engagement, sustainability, and reciprocity.
 We invite faculty to submit proposals that align with our approach to international engagement.

 The purpose of this grant program is to support and grow global engagement in CEHD.
 Projects that demonstrate and advance a commitment to reciprocity, collaborative knowledge making, and reimaging researcher-participant relations are of particular interest.